Neza (singer): Early

 Neza Lost her father at an early age and was raised by her widowed mother.
-Due to famine in their home country, Democratic Republic of the Congo, the family moved to Rwanda in 1995.
+Due to a famine in their home country, Zaire, the family moved to Rwanda in 1995.
 Three years later, the family relocated to Toronto, Canada as a result of her sister's desire to provide a better and more secure life for her.

 Career

-Neza started music early 2000, and since then taken off, which developed into the eclectic talent that is before us today.
+Neza started music the early 2000s, and has since then taken off developing into the eclectic talent.
 In winter 2010, Neza released a 7 track EP entitled 'Brand New', which featured the single 'Go Gettaz'.
 The track was also featured on DJ Charlie Brown's r&b mixtape 'Brown Billz – R&B Edition'.

 Her remix video for French Montana's 'Pop That' released September 2012, generated 2000+ views in the first 3 weeks and was aired on national television in Rwanda.
+In 2016 she released a single with video: Tambola which was highly praised, but is almost nowhere to be found on the internet.

 In 2017, Neza relocated to Lagos, Nigeria, and got signed by Nigerian Singer, Mc Galaxy to his label, MCG Empire.